 - Citi ThankYou points: You can transfer up to 100,000 Citi ThankYou points per year and/or receive up to 100,000 Citi ThankYou points per calendar year.
 Keep in mind that points received through a transfer from another cardholder expire after 90 days.
 Only transfer points with an immediate use in mind.
 That said, if your chosen award will require sending over more than 100K points, you should be able to transfer up to 100K by December 31st and then a fresh 100K beginning on January 1st.

 - Marriott Bonvoy Rewards: You can transfer up to 100,000 points per calendar year to another member and you can receive up to 500,000 transferred points per calendar year.
 That will reset on January 1st, so make any necessary transfers now if you think you might need to move more points than those caps.

 - Hilton Honors: Each account can receive up to 2,000,000 Hilton Honors points in a calendar year and you are limited to six Hilton points pooling transactions per calendar year.

 Redeem points or miles for annual rebates

-If you have the Citi Rewards+, remember that you’ll get back 10% of the points you use (up to 10,000 points back) per calendar year.
-This means that if you have your points pooled with a Premier or Prestige card and you transferred 100,000 points to an airline, you’d get 10,000 ThankYou points back.
-I expect that if you initiate the transfer by December 31st, you’ll get the rebate for the current calendar year, but it is possible that the rebate is based on the date your statement closes in December.
+If you have the Citi Rewards+, remember that you’ll get back 10% of the points you use (up to 10,000 points back) per year.
+This means that if you have your points pooled with a Premier or Prestige card and you transferred 100,000 points to an airline or hotel program, you’d get 10,000 ThankYou points back.
+Travel with Grant says that this rebate is based on the date your statement closes in December.
 In other words, make sure to redeem a total of 100,000 points before your statement closes.
 Details for how to do this are in Grant’s post: Max Out 10% Citi ThankYou Points Rebate on Citi Rewards+ Credit Card (10K Annual Limit).

 Make sure you’ve completed spend bonuses